Low-complexity Optimal Scheduling over Correlated Fading Channels with ARQ Feedback: System Model

 \subsection{Network Stability Region and Achievable Rate Region}

 We adopt the following definition of queue stability \cite{MWM}: queue $i$ is stable if there exists a limiting stationary distribution $F_i$ such that $\lim_{t\rightarrow \infty} P( q_i[t] \leq q)= F_i(q)$.
 The \emph{network stability region} $\bm \Lambda$ is defined as the closure of the set of arrival rate vectors supported by all policies in class $\Phi$ that does not lead to system instability while abiding by the constraint (\ref{eq:constraint}).
+A policy is called \emph{throughput optimal} if, for any arrival rate vector $\bm \lambda$ within arbitrary $\epsilon$ interior of $\bm \Lambda$, i.e., $\bm\lambda+\epsilon\bm 1 \in\bm\Lambda$, all queues are stable under the policy and constraint (\ref{eq:constraint}) is satisfied.